ztotta/Transients/README.md

 --
 ###Conclusion:
 Overall, I'm quite happy with the site and I'm proud of how much I had to devise and learn in order to even get it to where it is at this moment.
 Through all of the slogging, I feel much more comfortable with Ruby on Rails and the distinction/connection between the back and front ends.
-Working independetly on a full-stack app feels like being both the chef and the waiter, jumping between building the foundation/connecting all the wires and presenting the result to the human eye.
+Working independently on a full-stack app feels like being both the chef and the waiter, jumping between building the foundation/connecting all the wires and presenting the result to the human eye.
 It's been intimidating and at times overwhelming, but confronting and overcoming such challenges in the name of creation is how I learn best.